heig-vd-dai-course/heig-vd-dai-course/17-java-udp-programming/COURSE_MATERIAL.md

 to implement it.
 For example, the application can implement a mechanism to acknowledge the reception of a datagram and retransmit it if it was not received.

+What is offered by TCP has to be implemented by the application with UDP.

 In certain cases, reliability is not required.
 Some applications are tolerant to data loss.